 What happens if a college football game ties?

 If a college football game is tied after four quarters, the game advances to untimed overtime.
 Under NCAA rules, the referee tosses a coin to determine which team possesses the ball first in overtime.
 The captain of the visiting team chooses heads or tails and the winner of the coin toss then determines whether they will play offense or defense first.
 The loser of the coin toss chooses which side of the field they want to play on.

 Both teams are granted one possession in each of the first two overtime periods and they receive one timeout per overtime.
 The offense starts at the opponent’s 25-yard line and then has four downs to convert a first down or score either a touchdown or a field goal.
 Following that possession, the next team receives the football at the opposite 25-yard line.

 If a game is tied after the first overtime, both teams again can possess the football once.
 However, they are required to attempt a two-point conversion after scoring a touchdown.
 If they convert a touchdown and the two-point conversion, the opposing offense must match the eight points scored for the game to continue.

 How to score 1 point in college football?

-There are two ways to score one point in a college football game.
+There are two ways to add just one point to CFB scores.
 The most traditional way is by converting an extra-point attempt immediately following a touchdown.
 The other way to score a single point is very uncommon, but there are a few instances in college football history.